 Honey Baked Ham baked in a hint of pineapple juice and basted with a deliciously buttery, sticky glaze!

 Let the holidays begin with a slice or two of Honey Baked Ham!
 Juicy and succulent on the inside with crispy, charred, sticky edges.
-The perfect ham for your Christmas dinner table.
+The perfect ham for your Christmas Dinner Table paired with our Green Bean Casserole.

 Don’t hold back this season!
 Bake a honey ham with all the tips and tricks you need right here!